nazhudha/bank_tech_test/README.md

 A node.js bank account app which runs in the terminal, can do the following:
 - make a deposit
 - make a withdrawal
-- printe a bank statement
+- print a bank statement to terminal

 ### Technologies Used
 - Node - backend